 The CDC reports, that unfortunately there is no proven treatment for PTLDS.

 “Although short-term antibiotic treatment is a proven treatment for early Lyme Disease, funded by the National Institutes of Health (NIH) it has found that long-term outcomes are no better for patients who receive additional prolonged antibiotic treatment than for patients who receive a placebo.
 Long-term antibiotic treatment for Lyme disease has been associated with serious, sometimes deadly complications, as described in the links below.”

 PTLDS can have an extremely negative impact on a person’s life.
 Indeed, living with PTLDS was brought back into the limelight recently by a Netflix documentary on country and western star Shania Twain.
 In an interview with USA Today, she relived her experience after being bitten by a tick.
 Shania lost her voice along with intense fatigue and other symptoms.
 The mega star was unable to perform for some time.
 This impacted her personal and professional life significantly.

 Other Advances in Psychedelic Science

 Johns Hopkins is considered the leading researcher into the health benefits of psychedelics (of which psilocybin is just one) in the United States.

-It started in 2000 when a research group from Johns Hopkins was the first scientists in the US to get regulatory approval to research psychedelics in healthy, psychedelic-naive volunteers.
+It started back in 2000 when a research group from Johns Hopkins were the first scientists in the US to get regulatory approval to research psychedelics in healthy, psychedelic-naive volunteers.

 Using psilocybin under medical supervision